 The main hypothesis about Earthing is based on the connection to the surface of the Earth, which is saturated with free electrons.
 This indirect or direct contact with the Earth enables “mobile” electrons to migrate into the body.
 Studies suggest that these free electrons act as antioxidants in the organism, neutralizing reactive oxygen species (ROS), which are byproducts of mitochondrial metabolism of oxygen and delivered by the oxidative burst as part of the inflammation response.
 These reactive chemical species are linked to the aging process and chronic inflammatory systemic diseases.

 Muscle recovery study

-Twenty-two healthy participants were recruited for a study and randomly assigned to an experimental group (GRD, grounded sleeping, n = 12) or control group (UGD, sham-grounded sleeping, n = 10) to evaluate the effects of 10 days recovery with GRD vs. UGD following a single intensive downhill treadmill intervention in a triple-blinded manner.
+To test the effects of Earthing on muscle recovery, a study was conducted on 22 healthy participants.
+The participants were randomly assigned to an experimental group (GRD, grounded sleeping, n = 12) or control group (UGD, sham-grounded sleeping, n = 10) to evaluate the effects of 10 days recovery with GRD vs. UGD following a single intensive downhill treadmill intervention in a triple-blinded manner.